 These new initiatives give cause for hope, but the nuclear-armed states—where half the people in the world live and where the most powerful military-industrial complexes exert enormous influence– have resisted them.
-The U.S., together with Russia, the United Kingdom, France and China – all of the nuclear armed permanent members of the United Nations Security Council – boycotted the Oslo conference on Humanitarian Impacts of Nuclear Weapons.
+The U.S., together with Russia, the United Kingdom, France and China – all of the nuclear armed permanent members of the United Nations Security Council – boycotted the Oslo and the Mexico conferences on Humanitarian Impacts of Nuclear Weapons.
 The U.S. the U.K. and France explicitly rejected the establishment of the Open Ended Working Group and any outcome it may produce.
 The continuing refusal of the original nuclear weapons states to comply with their disarmament obligation under the Nuclear Non-Proliferation Treaty (NPT), together with what is viewed by many as the use of nonproliferation as a stalking horse for old-fashioned geopolitical agendas, has eroded not only the NPT but increasingly the entire structure of the post-World War II international legal order.
 The response from national elites who see themselves as potential targets for regime change by nuclear armed states may be, as in the case of North Korea, to attempt to build a nuclear arsenal of their own.
 The nuclear-armed states have done their best to weaken the reciprocal nature of the NPT nuclear disarmament and nuclear nonproliferation obligations.
 The most likely result is neither nonproliferation nor disarmament, but global nuclear lawlessness.
 All of this reinforces the need for reinvigorated disarmament movements in the nuclear weapons states and in the United States, which stands at the apex of the global war system, most of all.

 There also is cause for hope in the struggle to end the dangerous practice of generating electricity with nuclear energy.
 The immense and continuing disaster at Fukushima seriously damaged the prospects for the global nuclear industry.
 Almost all of Japan’s nuclear power reactors remain shut down.
 A number of countries either have announced plans to phase out nuclear power or have canceled nuclear power projects.
 There is renewed opposition in countries long committed to nuclear energy, including France and the U.S. Here too, however, the enormous institutions of the nuclear establishment are using their economic power and political influence to fight back.